Cameron Smith wins The Players with big putts and gutsy shot

 AP Golf Writer

-PONTE VEDRA BEACH, Fla.
-(AP) — Cameron Smith made the longest week at The Players Championship worth the wait.
+It was quite the joy ride, a dynamic conclusion to the longest week at The Players Championship filled with five days of bad weather and, ultimately, the high drama the Stadium Course typically delivers.

-In a dynamic conclusion to five days of bad weather and high drama, Smith one-putted eight of his last nine holes with his pure stroke and delivered one of the gutsiest shots of his career for the cushion he needed to win.
+Smith one-putted eight of his last nine holes, including a birdie on the par-3 17th and a 3-foot bogey putt after hitting into the water on the 18th.
+That gave him a 6-under 66 for a one-shot victory over Anirban Lahiri of India.

-Leading by two on the par-3 17th hole, 135 yards to the hole on an island green, Smith split the difference in the 12 feet that separated the flag from the water.
-The ball ended up 4 feet away and the Australian made his record-tying 10th birdie of the round.
+Leading by two on the 17th, 135 yards to the hole on an island green, Smith split the difference in the 12 feet that separated the flag from the water.
+The ball ended up 4 feet away and he made his record-tying 10th birdie of the round.

+“I’d be lying if I didn’t push it a little bit,” Smith said.
+“I was trying to hit it over the bunker there and hold it up against the wind.
+The wind didn’t really do much for maybe three quarters of the shot, and it held it up right there at the end.
+That was just awesome.”

 Lahiri, who started the final round with a one-shot lead, birdied the 17th and needed one more to force a playoff.
 He came up short of the green, and his pitch was below the cup all the way.
 He closed with a 69.